FerdivdKamp/greenr/database/README.md

 During testing updating the database can be a bit of work, it might be simpler to just delete the [NAME].duckdb and run the python scripts again.

-To query from terminal
+To query from terminal run this to open db

 `duckdb carbon_tracker.duckdb`

 `select * from items;`

+Describe TABLE
+`DESCRIBE response;`

+Describe all tables in schema
+`SELECT table_name, column_name, data_type FROM information_schema.columns WHERE table_schema = 'main';`

-The quit the shell
+The quit the shell CTRL+C or `.quit`

-`.quit`